ska-telescope/ska-tango-images/docs/src/helm_charts.rst

 How to use the defined helm named template
 ++++++++++++++++++++++++++++++++++++++++++

-A example on how to set up your k8s namespace with the helm named templates, described in the beginning of this `section <#the-tango-util-helm-chart>`_, can be seen on `ska-tango-example <https://gitlab.com/ska-telescope/ska-tango-example>`_ repository.
+A example on how to set up your k8s namespace with the helm named templates, described in the beginning of this `section <#the-ska-tango-util-helm-chart>`_, can be seen on `ska-tango-example <https://gitlab.com/ska-telescope/ska-tango-example>`_ repository.
 This templates are called by the below `template <https://gitlab.com/ska-telescope/ska-tango-example/-/blob/master/charts/ska-tango-example/templates/deviceservers.yaml>`_ present on the ska-tango-example repository:

 .. code-block:: console